Gerald Lee Warren: Career

 Warren served as a pilot in the United States Navy during the Korean War.
 Warren graduated from St. Edward High School, St. Edward, Nebraska, in 1948.
-He graduated from University of Nebraska in 1952 with a Bachelor of Arts degree in journalism.
-In 1951, Warren served as the editor of the Daily Nebraska while also working as a reporter for the Lincoln Star.
+He graduated from the University of Nebraska in 1952 with a Bachelor of Arts degree in journalism.
+In 1951, Warren served as the editor of The Daily Nebraskan while also working as a reporter for The Lincoln Star.
 From 1952 to 1956, he served as a pilot in the US Navy.
 Warren joined the San Diego Union in 1956 as a reporter and eventually worked his way up to becoming the assistant city editor.
 He worked up to become assistant managing director at the paper in 1968, when he was invited to become deputy press secretary at the White House.

 In 1969, Warren became a deputy press secretary during the Nixon administration.
 Warren was the principal presidential spokesman during Nixon administration.

 From 1974 to 1975 Warren also served as deputy press secretary to President Gerald Ford.
 Warren later returned to work for the San Diego Union as an editor from 1975 to 1995.
 During his time here, he worked towards promoting San Diego and building the community.
 He was also a strong supporter of University of California, San Diego programs.

 Warren was one of three original recipients of the Nixon enemies list memo.

 Following his service at the White House, he returned to the Union-Tribune until his retirement in 1995.
 In 2002, he went into the ministry in Alexandria, Virginia.